emberjs/data/guides/configuration/index.md

 # Setup

-***Warp*Drive** is designed as a series of small packages and primitives with clear interface-driven boundaries between each other and brought together by configuration.

 <img class="dark-only" src="../images/configuration-dark.png" alt="interchangable components talk with each other" width="100%">
 <img class="light-only" src="../images/configuration-light.png" alt="interchangable components talk with each other" width="100%">

-All frameworks should follow this configuration before continuing on to their framework specific setup guide.

 ## Configure the Build Plugin